 - 1. All Contractors shall protect adjacent surfaces from damage.
-Should damage occur, repair of same shall be accomplished to the satisfaction of the Project Manager. - Before demolition begins, Contractor is to verify with Project Manager what items of existing construction are to be claimed by MMPI.
+Should damage occur, repair of same shall be accomplished to the satisfaction of the Project Manager. - 2.
+Before demolition begins, Contractor is to verify with Project Manager what items of existing construction are to be claimed by THE MART.
 Contractor to advise Project Manager of any demising wall demolition or modifications. - 3.
 Contractor shall notify Project Manager, in advance, of any required floor openings alterations to demising walls or structural alterations. - 4.
 Designer/Tenant to specify scope of demolition in Construction Documents.
-All unnecessary equipment conduits, ducts, plumbing piping, etc. are to be demolished. - 5.
-Whenever possible, the Contractor shall recycle demolition material in accordance with the Merchandise Mart's Construction Waste Reduction and Recycling Policy.
-Demolition recycling will be covered during your pre-construction meeting with MMPI. - 6.
+All unnecessary equipment conduits, ducts, plumbing piping, etc. are to be demolished. - Whenever possible, the Contractor shall recycle demolition material in accordance with THE MART's Construction Waste Reduction and Recycling Policy.
+Demolition recycling will be covered during your pre-construction meeting with THE MART. - 6.
 Demolition is considered an excessively dirty and dusty process.
 Therefore, it is the Contractor's responsibility to ensure that proper IAQ Management procedures have been set in place in accordance with this document prior to commencing any demolition. - 7.
-Tenant's assigned Project Manager shall determine, based on the scope of work, whether the demolition can be performed during regular business hours or if it must be performed after-hours.
+All demolition shall be performed after hours.
+Tenant's assigned Project Manager shall determine, based on the scope of work, whether the demolition can be performed during regular business hours.
 Location within the building, special events or market events may affect when demolition can take place.
-MMPI shall not be responsible for costs associated with Contractor performing demolition on overtime. - 8.
+THE MART shall not be responsible for costs associated with Contractor performing demolition on overtime. - 8.
 Protect Fire Alarm Smoke Detectors from dust during demolition and build-out.
 Plastic covers must be installed every day prior to the start of the work shift and removed every day after shift ends.
-See Don VanMeter for plastic covers.
+See chief electrician for plastic covers.